-For her fourth and arguably her popular fourth album “Cactucus” Ruth collaborated with US producer and bassist Todd Sickafoose.
-Todd Produced Anais Mitchell’s widely acclaimed ‘Hadestown’ and not coincidentally is bassist for American Folk legend Ani DiFranco for whom Ruth opened two solo London shows in 2012 and appeared with her band as a special guest later in 2017 for a sold out show at The London Palladium, where they shared the stage for the last two songs.
+Ruth’s fourth and arguably her most popular album “Cactucus” was born from a collaboration with US producer and bassist Todd Sickafoose.
+Todd Produced Anais Mitchell’s widely acclaimed ‘Hadestown’ and not coincidentally is bassist for American Folk legend Ani DiFranco with whom Ruth performed two solo shows at London’s Union Chapel in 2012, invited back with her band as a special guest later in 2017 for one sold out show at The London Palladium.

 The critically acclaimed “Cactacus” also features the talents of drummer Mathias Kunzli (Regina Spektor) and organist Rob Burger (Tom Waits) amongst others.
 Released through Aveline Records, ‘Cactacus’ made numerous appearances on Radio 2, BBC London, BBC Radio Wales, BBC6 music and received more rave reviews from The Guardian, Mojo, Rock n Reel, fRoots and others.